IgnaciodeNuevo/IgnaciodeNuevo.github.io/about/index.md

 # About me

-I am Ignacio a Spanish front-end developer focusing on [HTML5](https://html.spec.whatwg.org/multipage/), [CSS](http://www.w3.org/Style/CSS/), [JavaScript](http://www.ecma-international.org/publications/standards/Ecma-262.htm), architecture, scalability, front-end performance, and mobile and [responsive web design](https://en.wikipedia.org/wiki/Responsive_web_design) and development based in [Madrid](https://en.wikipedia.org/wiki/Madrid).
+I am Ignacio, a Spanish Front-end Developer focusing on [CSS](http://www.w3.org/Style/CSS/), [Sass](http://sass-lang.com), architecture, scalability, front-end performance, and mobile and [responsive web design](https://en.wikipedia.org/wiki/Responsive_web_design) based in [Madrid](https://en.wikipedia.org/wiki/Madrid).
 After a couple of years working in different things, I have rediscovered the front-end after completing a master's degree in [Trazos](http://www.trazos.net/) of [Web Development and Graphic Design](http://www.trazos.net/masters/curso-master-en-diseno-grafico/).

 I had the pleasure to have [Eduardo Fierro](http://eduardofierro.pro/) as Web Development teacher, he is the kind of teacher who manages to give the best of you and undoubtedly his greatest virtue, is his ability to motivate the student.